 Passenger-Free High Speed Rail17 Apr 2020

 In November 2018, Italy inaugurated the world’s first high-speed rail service dedicated to … carrying no passengers.
-Rather than cart people from one place to another at ultra high land speeds, this rail service blasts freight faster than traditional rail, truckers, or ships ever could.
+Rather than cart people from one place to another at ultra high land speeds, this rail service blasts cargo and freight faster than traditional rail, truckers, or ships ever could.

 The Italian rail runs approximately 550 miles between the southern city of Caserta and Bologna and is indented for the transportation of time-sensitive deliveries (e.g. logistics operators, producers, and distributors).
 It possesses the ability to run at 180km/h along Italy’s HighCapacity network, making it the preferred transportation method for time-sensitive products.